 While he was doing the SNUBA thing, my sister and I contented ourselves with snorkeling, which was fantastic in itself - plenty of different fish to see, sea turtles, sea urchins, even a moray eel.

 A homemade breakfast of cinnamon rolls was served as soon as we got aboard and enroute.
-After snorkeling a really delicious lunch was served.
+After snorkeling a really delicious lunch was served - grilled chicken, rice, salad and bread.

 Trilogy offers a variety of different tours that aren't just snorkeling or SNUBA either.
 They have a sunset dinner sail, a whale watching trip, a sunset sail and more.